tronkko/php-config/README.md

 ```

 ## Testing if a Value is Defined
-To see if an option is defined and has a non-null value, use eitherisDefined function
+To see if an option is defined and has a non-null value, use either isDefined function
 ```
 if ($conf->isDefined ('myuser')) {
     # Yes